theRTB/ForzaGUI/README.md

 The GUI provides a separate always-on-top movable shiftlight window with optional gear number and most parameters can be edited live to adjust the illumination and shift tone.
 The shift lights take drag into account using an approximation for time-consistent states, this requires the torque graph at a gear affected by drag (think 3rd or 4th with 6 gears) but able to finish at the horizon drag strip (1.6km long, roughly).

 This was a project never originally intended for public view, a hobby project for getting back to Python programming.
 Code quality is all over the place depending on when the function was written or updated.
 The GUI seems to be functional on Windows only.
-A more stable version may happen in the future.
+Do not expect future updates.

 There are various 'plugins' that offer telemetry readouts or derivations but may not be readily enabled unless the code responsible for placing the frames is updated.
 The plugins that are not currently active may not function or cause performance degradation.